-Yogi offers water from Kabul at Ram temple
+Yogi Offers Water From Kabul At Ram Temple

 A girl from Afghanistan had sent the water to Prime Minister Narendra Modi with a request that it should be offered at the Ram temple.
 The Prime minister asked the chief minister to do the same.

-The chief minister said that the water represented the sentiments of the people of Afghanistan.
+he chief minister said that the water represented the sentiments of the people of Afghanistan. —IANS

 The Chief Minister performed the 'Jal Abhishek' by mixing Ganga water with Kabul River water.